Skiroll - skiing on wheels

 Selected accommodations in South Tyrol

-- Sunny, panoramic location
+- Sunny panoramic location

-- Garden with gazebo
+- Garden & pool with panoramic views